 You can advertise on Walmart in two different ways:

 All the sponsored ads/featured product ads operate on the concept of the CPC (cost-per-click) pricing model, where an advertiser is charged only when the user clicks on the ad, followed by an action of the ad’s landing page.

-As mentioned above, the ad offerings of Walmart include Catapults, Site Search Features, and Native Ad Banners.
+As mentioned above, its ad offerings of Walmart include Catapults, Site Search Features, and Native Ad Banners.

 All these ads link to their respective product pages within Walmart’s website.
 These advertisements are predicted to give higher conversion rates because buyers are more likely to click them, as they are familiar with using Walmart.com.